 - Quick start for construction to keep our compliance schedule on track.

-- Regional Workforce Agreements that set contracting and workforce equity commitments.
+- Regional Workforce Equity Agreements that set contracting and workforce equity commitments.

 Construction Updates: For information about current and upcoming field work, visit the Filtration Construction webpage.

 These investments in the future of Portland’s drinking water are funded through business and residential customer rates and by borrowing money over time.
-We secured long-term, low-cost federal financing through the Water Infrastructure Finance and Innovation Act (WIFIA) to help build the Bull Run Treatment Projects.
+We secured long-term, low-cost federal financing through the Water Infrastructure Finance and Innovation Act (WIFIA) to help build the Bull Run Filtration Projects.
 The WIFIA loan will significantly reduce the cost to ratepayers while keeping the region’s water safe and abundant for generations to come.

 Benefits of WIFIA loan

 - Estimated to provide $247 million of debt-service savings over the loan term.

 - Low interest rate of 1.89 percent is locked in for the life of the loan.

 - Repayment can begin in 2032 after customers are getting facility benefits.

 We're committed to keeping water rates affordable by actively managing costs throughout the life of the project.
 We'll continue to assist those who struggle to afford their bill through the expanded low-income assistance program.
 If you’re having trouble affording your bill, our Financial Assistance program may be able to help.